 For the simulation period, the numerical mass balance was negligible for the two models.
 However, the simulation time was longer for TSOL than for HYDRUS (18 versus 13 min).
 This difference is explained by the completely implicit differentiation scheme used by HYDRUS compared to the Backward Differentiation Formula used by LODES which is more complex, but frees the user from checking timestep precision.
 Considering the ease of programming and the resulting numerical precision, the NML has proven very effective in solving the solute transport equations in unsaturated conditions.

 Étude paléolimnologique de l'histoire trophique du lac Saint-Charles, réservoir d'eau potable de la Communauté Urbaine de Québec

-L. Paugam, S. Taha, J. Cabon, N. Gondrexon et G. Dorange
+L. Paugam, S. Taha, J. Cabon, N. Gondrexon and G. Dorange

 Tous droits réservés © Revue des sciences de l'eau, 2001